 Sometimes trying out different sorts of cuisines can be a little intimidating.
 In these cases, we like to recommend you try out a place that serves fusion dishes where they take key points and elements of a cultures dish and put a Western spin on it.
-White + Wongs located in Auckland CBD have taken some star dishes from China like steamed buns and dim sum and given them a modern twist to please more palates of the public.
+White + Wongs located in Auckland CBD and lately in Newmarket have taken some star dishes from China like steamed buns and dim sum and given them a modern twist to please more palates of the public.
 Along with their super tasty food, White + Wongs is beautifully decorated making it a booming place on weekend nights with people getting their wine and dine on.
 Their bao buns are a must and so is their pork siu mai dumplings, a great first taste of traditional Chinese yum cha.

 Basu Lounge on the North Shore is a cozy but fast paced restaurant with people walking in and out constantly throughout the day.
 Their noodles are highly authentic and what makes Basu Lounge unique is their peanut topping on their spicy dan dan noodles.
 This adds a nutty and somewhat creamy flavour and texture which balances out the intensity of the spicy soup.
 They also know how to work their dumplings as their pork and chive ones are juicy, tender and exploding with meat, making them a favourite to their locals.
 These dumplings are so good that people will make a trip to the North Shore to get a taste of them.
 To make it even better, these guys do takeaway!
 Get your dumplings to go and enjoy them on the beach.

 Gogo Music Café